BolverBlitz/ESP8266-WS_LEDStrip/README.md

 `pin`: Updates on a GPIO pin status
 `raw`: Provides information if the raw mode is on/off
 `err`: Any errors the ESP encounters

+## Modes explained
+### Default Mode
+You get all advantages of webcockets you would expect.
+In default you can only set a pixel, draw a line or set all LEDs with one command.
+### RAW Mode
+You get all advantages of webcockets you would expect.
+In RAW Mode you can send a string of RGBW values to the ESP (r,g,b,w,r,b,g,w,...).
+The ESP will still handle all normal commands send in default mode.
+You can always switch back to default mode by calling `raw()`.
+### UDP Mode
+WARNING: This mode can cause the ESP to crash if you flood it with data.
+Please only send up to 240 Packets per second (If 160MHZ is used).
+A sidenote, transmitting data will only be checked with a sum, therfor it can´t detect bitflips.
+UDP data is processed in the order of arrival, not in the order of sending.
+In UDP Mode you can send a Array of RGBW values to the ESP (["r,g,b,w"],["r,g,b,w"],...) via UDP.
+The ESP will keel WS connection open but will not handle any commands send via WS.
+They will build up in a queue and and will be executed once UDP Mode is disabled, however this can fill up the ESPs memory.
+Therfor its not allowed to send data via WS and you get a error if you try.
+You can always switch back to default mode by sending a special UDP packet via `sendUDPInstructionPacket(<String>)`.

 ## Large Example
 You can use a simple function to replicate delay() or wait() from other languages.